Health care officials want universal mask usage — some not sure about a mandate

 Whitson said he hoped the mounting evidence for transmission rates will convince people to wear masks, mandated or not, and to also follow social distancing and hand washing guidelines and to avoid large public gatherings.

 He said studies now indicate about 40% of infected people have no symptoms, and yet are about 75% as infective to others as someone with symptoms.
-Current medical literature shows symptomatic patients infect an average of 2.5 people, and "that means an asymptomatic patient is probably going to infect two people," Whitson said.
+Current medical literature shows symptomatic patients infect an average of 2.5 people, and "that means an asymptomatic patient is probably going to infect two people."

 "The concern is, you may be young and healthy, and you may be an asymptomatic carrier, but you don't want to infect grandma, who might succumb to the disease — and that would be horrible," Whitson said.
 "It is an inconvenience, and I don't think anyone likes wearing a mask, but I think we need to think about the people around us who may be more susceptible to the disease."